MrPekar98/mrpekar98.github.io/_pages/cv.md

 {% include base_path %}

-I am a computer science Ph.D. candidate at Aalborg University and I my research is in semantic data lakes, where I work on enabling semantic-aware data lake search by utilizing knowledge graphs and example-driven querying, scalable Big data management, entity linking, and (progressive) data lake indexing.
+I am a computer science Ph.D. candidate at Aalborg University and my research is in semantic data lakes, where I work on enabling semantic-aware data lake search by utilizing knowledge graphs and example-driven querying, scalable Big data management, entity linking, and (progressive) data lake indexing.

 Positions
 ======